SECOND INTERNATIONAL SEWA MEET CONCLUDES

 VEDA VIJNANA GURUKULAM: A UNIQUE EDUCATIONAL PROJECT INBANGALORE, KARNATAKA

 Keeping noble purpose in mind, the Jana Sewa Trust, known for rendering yeoman service inthe field of education for over thirty years, has added one more feather to its crown by startingthe Veda Vijnana Gurukulam, a Gurukulam on the traditional pattern.
-The Gurukulam formallycame into being in Jyestha month of Isara Samvatsara (1997) on the auspicious occasion of theJana Sewa Trust’sPadamandala(Silver Jubilee)Objectives:
+The Gurukulam formallycame into being in Jyestha month of Isara Samvatsara (1997) on the auspicious occasion of theJana Sewa Trust’sPadamandala(Silver Jubilee)Objectives:1.
+Preserving the traditions of the Vedas, Shastras (Science) and Yoga in their original form.

 2. Reviving the Gurukul tradition in the modern science.